dsanson/dsanson.github.com/999s2011/syllabus.markdown

 Now is the time to start thinking about writing samples.
 Use this as an occasion to do so.
 Give us **a draft of your writing sample**.
 Don't have a draft of your writing sample? **Now** is the time to start working on one.
 Talk to your advisor and figure it out.
 Typically, this will mean taking some chunk of your disseration and making it into a self-standing paper. **Now** is the time to start doing that.

+## Boilerplate

+Martin Luther King, Jr. plagarized large chunks of his dissertation.
+Maybe that was because nobody ever remembered to put the required clause about academic misconduct into a syllabus that was directly connected to dissertation writing?

 ## Academic Misconduct  ##

-Okay, this is silly.
-But Martin Luther King, Jr. plagarized large chunks of his dissertation, so you never know.
 Your papers must be your own work, and all sources must be cited.
 I will report offenders to the committee on academic misconduct.
 Academic misconduct can take on many forms: if you are confused, or need more guidance on this issue, ask.
 If you have not already, take a look at <http://oaa.osu.edu/coam/faq>

 ## Disabilities ##